 Servalan and Avon.
 The blatant flirting and occasional bouts of passionate kissing move this one out of the realms of subtext, but it's still not really a relationship because neither of them trusts the other any further than they could throw a cake underwater.

 Emma and Olly from The Thick of It.
 Well.
 He's working for the Secretary of State for Social Affairs and Citizenship, she's working for the shadow Dosac secretary.
 But then their bosses know about their relationship and his at least actively encourages it -just so Olly can leak policies to Emma, or know of hers.
 It also works the other way round.
 However, it's not clear that they actually even like each other...

 While they are not the lead characters in Battlestar Galactica, the relationship of Captain Karl "Helo" Agathon and a Cylon copy of Lt.
-Sharon Valerii is suitably star-crossed.
+Sharon Valerii is suitably star-crossed. note The original is codenamed Boomer, and the copy eventually adopts the codename Athena.
 And despite the attempted gang-rape, demotions in rank, distrust, and Presidential baby-stealing, they are, as of the midpoint of season four, fairly happily married.